bentoml/BentoML/docs/source/concepts.rst

 Creating BentoService
 ---------------------

-Users build their prediction service by subclassing :ref:`bentoml.BentoService <bentoml-bentoservice-label>`.
+Users create a prediction service by subclassing :ref:`bentoml.BentoService <bentoml-bentoservice-label>`.
 It is recommended to always put the source code of your BentoService class into an individual Python file and check it into source control(e.g. git) along with your model training code.

-BentoML is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a Bento(a saved BentoService bundled with trained model artifacts).
-This makes it easy to manage, test and deploy all the models you and your team have created overtime.
+BentoML is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a BentoML bundle.

 .. note::